fido-device-onboard/client-sdk-fidoiot/docs/secure_element.md

-# For Secure Element based implementation
+# For Secure Element Based Implementation

 The Secure Element(SE) is a trusted platform module which helps in secure authentication using ECDSA.
 This Secure Element in FDO is used to ensure that